The Jones Act & Offshore Injuries

 How a Texas Offshore Injury Attorney Can Help

 Pursuing a claim under the Jones Act is not easy.
 It requires the attorney working for you to have expertise and experience in maritime law.
-At the San Antonio law office of Eric Ramos, we offer a free consultation so we can discuss your case with you.
+San Antonio work injury attorney Eric Ramos offers free consultations so he can discuss your case with you.
 When reviewing your case, we may discover you have an additional claim under the unseaworthiness doctrine.

 The deadline for filing a compensation claim under the Jones Act, or for compensation on the grounds of unseaworthiness, is generally three years from the date of your injury.
 Do not miss the deadline.
-Contact us at (210) 404-4878.
+Contact our San Antonio personal injury lawyers at (210) 404-4878.

 Eric Ramos Law, PLLC is located on 7979 Broadway #207, 78209, San Antonio, Texas.
 From San Antonio International Airport (SAT) Head east on S Terminal Dr then Slight left onto E Terminal Dr then Continue onto Airport Blvd then Turn left onto I- 410 Access Rd/NE Interstate 410 Loop and Turn right onto Broadway then Turn right and Turn right.
 Destination will be on the left.